Skip to main content

 How it shows up on video

-A strong grip is visible from a face-on address frame as 3 or more visible lead-hand knuckles and both "V"s pointing outside the trail shoulder — one of the more reliably detectable static grip characteristics.
+A strong grip is visible from a face-on address frame as 3 or more visible lead-hand knuckles and both "V"s pointing outside the trail shoulder.
+This means one of the more reliably detectable static grip traits.

 Common mistakes

-• Over-strengthening the grip in reaction to a slice without checking what happens to the miss on the other side — pushing the grip too strong can trade a slice for an unplayable hook.
+• Over-strengthening the grip in reaction to a slice without checking what happens to the miss on the other side.
+This means pushing the grip too strong can trade a slice for an unplayable hook.

-• Strengthening only the lead hand and forgetting the trail hand — the two hands need to rotate together, or the palms end up fighting each other through impact.
+• Strengthening only the lead hand and forgetting the trail hand.
+This means the two hands need to rotate together, or the palms end up fighting each other through impact.

 • Blaming a strong grip for every hook — path, face-to-path relationship, and release timing all contribute; grip strength is one input, not the only one.